IBMDeveloperUK/Machine-Learning-with-Minishift/README.md

 ## Before We Start...

-It's probably best that you install MiniShift before we start diving into neural networking goodness.
-[Mofe Salami](https://twitter.com/Moffusa) has put together a [fantastic workshop](https://github.com/IBMDeveloperUK/minishift101/tree/master/workshop) that walks you through the installation and basic setup of MiniShift.
+It's probably best that you install Minishift before we start diving into neural networking goodness.
+[Mofe Salami](https://twitter.com/Moffusa) has put together a [fantastic workshop](https://github.com/IBMDeveloperUK/minishift101/tree/master/workshop) that walks you through the installation and basic setup of Minishift.
 If you pop on over there and follow just the setup steps of the workshop, and then head back here, we'll be good to crack on.

 ## You Will Need:

 1. A Github account
-2. A macOS/Windows/Linux system capable of running MiniShift
+2. A macOS/Windows/Linux system capable of running Minishift
 3. A modern web browser

 ## Recognising Handwritten Digits with Keras + the MNIST Dataset